 The Best Rates

-Many consumers looking to purchase a car automatically go with the dealership to finance their loan.
+Many consumers looking to purchase a car automatically go to the dealership to finance their loan.
 Most of us never ask ourselves if there's something better out there – but what if there is?
 Shopping around for a car loan never hurts and could lead to a lower rate.
 If you're shopping for a car, do yourself a favor and do your homework on loan rates.

 What You Can Actually Afford